swishtisingh/Animal_Species_Detection/README.md

 ├── requirements.txt    # Required Python libraries
 └── README.md           # Project documentation
 ```
-##Future Improvements
+## Future Improvements

--Add support for more animal species.
+- Add support for more animal species.
--Integrate object detection for detecting multiple animals in a single image.
+- Integrate object detection for detecting multiple animals in a single image.
--Improve model accuracy with hyperparameter tuning and data augmentation.
+- Improve model accuracy with hyperparameter tuning and data augmentation.

-##Contributing
+## Contributing

 Contributions are welcome!
 Feel free to submit pull requests for improvements or open issues if you encounter any bugs.

-##License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.